Where to stay in London: best areas and neighborhoods

 Staying here, you will need to get around by metro, as the neighborhood is quite far from other attractions.
 The Camden Town station is on the Northern Line, which leads to Charing Cross in the center.

-Average prices in the neighborhood range from about €74.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £145,00 - compare the best accommodation on booking.

 Recommended accommodation